yazan-alnugnugh/laravel-datatable/README.md

 **if you want to create DataTable easy and quickly with crazy features, this package is for you.**

 These two Laravel packages are for making easy and quickly DataTable for your work with several features like:
-- Searching: Easily search through your DataTable data.
+- Searching
-- Sorting: Sort your data conveniently.
+- Sorting
-- Adding New Relations: Dynamically add new relationships between data.
+- Adding New Relations
 - Support for astrotomic/laravel-translatable Package: Seamlessly integrate with the astrotomic/laravel-translatable package for - multilingual support.
-- Multiple Selections: Select multiple items in your DataTable.
+- Multiple Selections
-- Delete/Delete All: Delete individual items or clear the entire DataTable.
+- Delete/Delete All
-- Restructuring Data: Refine and reorganize your data as needed.
+- Restructuring Data
-- Permission Access: Control access to your DataTable based on permissions.
+- Permission Access
-- Response Notifications for Events: Receive notifications about events and actions.
+- Response Notifications for Events
-- Pagination: Implement pagination to handle large datasets effectively.
+- Pagination

 The goal is to create Datatable in easy way using ajax, with interesting features, just with little steps, you can create it